This post may contain affiliate links, please see our privacy

-This Gluten Free Pear and Almond Frangipane cake combines the flavors of fresh pears and almonds in a delicate and moist frangipane cake.
+This Gluten Free Pear and Almond Frangipane Dessert features a buttery gluten-free crust and a rich frangipane filling made from almonds, butter, sugar, and a touch of almond extract topped with fresh pears.
 This classic French dessert, also known as “Pear and Almond Tart,” is very popular throughout Europe.

-This French dessert consists of a gluten free buttery pastry crust filled with a rich almond layer called frangipane, made from ground almonds, butter, sugar, and eggs and flavored with almond extract.
-The frangipane filling has a dense and nutty texture adding richness to the cake
+This French classic features a gluten-free buttery pastry crust filled with a rich almond frangipane layer, made from ground almonds, butter, sugar, eggs, and a hint of almond extract.
+The frangipane filling adds a dense, nutty texture, bringing extra richness to this delicious cake.

 the gluten free pastry crust